SeleniumHQ/www.seleniumhq.org/src/main/rst/01_introducing_selenium.rst

 browsers.
 That library eventually became Selenium Core, which underlies all the functionality of Selenium Remote Control (RC) and Selenium IDE.
-Selenium RC was ground-breaking because no other product allowed you to control a browser from a language of your choosing.
+Selenium RC was ground-breaking because no other product allowed you to control a browser from a language of your choice.

 While Selenium was a tremendous tool, it wasn't without its drawbacks.
 Because of its Javascript based automation engine and the security limitations